 GE Smart Fan Speed Controller (14287)

-Electrically speaking all the RF controller does if share the hot and neutral lines between the light and fan motor.
+Electrically speaking all the RF controller does is share the hot and neutral lines between the light and fan motor.
 The RF switch you place in the wall then communicates directly to that module to control the individual light and fan functions.
-To replication that, you are going to tie the hot to the Aeotec and GE hot / line terminals.
+To replicate that, you are going to tie the hot to the Aeotec and GE hot / line terminals.
 You are going to also tie the neutral to the Aeotec and GE neutral terminals along with the ceiling fan’s common.
 Lastly, from the ceiling fan, you’ll tie the light control to the Aeotec’s “out” terminal and the fan control to the GE’s “load” terminal.
 I would recommend getting a small spool of wire properly sized to your breaker for this circuit so that you can place the units comfortably.
 In my case, my RF control unit lived on top of the ceiling fan’s body so I put the fan controller in that position and the dimmer opposite it.
-One reason for that was to give better z-wave coverage (by not haven’t the devices and therefore their antenna’s too close), the other was that the GE has a LED that gives visual feedback as the speed is changed.
+One reason for that was to give better z-wave coverage (by not having the devices antenna’s too close), the other was that the GE has an LED that gives visual feedback as the speed is changed.
 The compromise is that you’re going to do more wiring and have to think about the placement of these devices.
 It probably won’t be perfect but with a little ingenuity and willingness to work through problems, any compromises won’t seem so bad compared to what you get.

 (GE in the foreground and the Nano is in the background- “floating” because 14-3 solid core is stiff and the Nano is extremly lightweight)